Modestep

-Josh Friend, known by his stage name Modestep, is a dubstep and electronic rock DJ and record producer from London.
-Modestep was originally a band, but with the band's most recent past member, Pat Lundy, leaving the band in 2022, Modestep became a solo act by Josh Friend.
+Josh Friend, known by his stage name Modestep, is an English dubstep and electronic rock DJ and record producer from London.
+Modestep was originally a band founded in 2008, but with the band's most recent past member, Pat Lundy, leaving the band in 2022, Modestep became a solo act by Josh Friend.
 Their debut album Evolution Theory was released on 11 February 2013, including its five singles: "Feel Good", "Sunlight", "To The Stars", "Show Me a Sign" and "Another Day".
 Modestep's second album, London Road, was released on 25 May 2015, marking the band's first album featuring Lundy and Deek as members.
 Between 2017 and March 2019, the band released four singles on Canadian record label Monstercat and three EPs on Disciple Records.

 History

 Early career (2010–2011)

-Tony had been DJing since 2001 while Josh had been in multiple bands prior to Modestep with Curtis, only forming the band in 2010, along with guitarist Nick Tsang, a former member of Go:Audio.
+Tony Friend had been DJing since 2001, while his brother, Josh, had been in multiple bands prior to Modestep with Matthew Curtis, only forming the band in 2010, along with guitarist Nick Tsang, a former member of Go:Audio.

 Modestep was initially formed in 2008 by brothers Josh and Tony Friend.
 In the early days, prior to being or considering themselves to be a band, Tony and Josh held weekly online radio shows on Sundays: Modestep Radio - the church of dubstep.
 The show was also used to showcase new original tracks such as 'Exile' (given away for free to listeners of the show dated 20.06.10), 'Boogey Wonderland', 'Feel Good', 'To The Stars' and 'Sunlight'.
 'Sunlight' ended up being remastered for release on their debut album Evolution Theory.
 'Feel Good', 'To The Stars' also made it onto their debut album.